aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 = Naturalistic Programming

 Are there any benefits to naturalistic programming?
 What languages (if any) make use of this paradigm?
 And what are its downsides?
+In the following pages we will try answering these questions.

 == Precision and Expressiveness: a tradeoff